Analysis of a platooned car-following model with different inter-platoon communication levels: Models for CAV platoons

 \subsection{Multi-platoon: two-way inter-connection}

 In this subsection we suppose each platoon can communicate with platoons ahead and behind, with some delays (i.e. the platoons are two-way connected), as shown in Figure \ref{multiplafig2}.

-In this case, we can model the platoon leaders to follow both the platoon in front and the one behind, similar to the model for autonomous vehicles proposed in \cite{zhu2018analysis}:
+In this case, we can model the platoon leaders to follow both the platoon leader in front and the one behind, similar to the model for autonomous vehicles proposed in \cite{zhu2018analysis}:

-where $\Delta_i(t)=x_{i+1,1}(t)-x_{i,1}(t)$ is the headway between the $i$-th and $i+1$-th platoon leader, $p$ is the smoothing factor for the platoon in the back, and $t_d$ is the constant communication delay between platoons.
+where $\Delta_i(t)=x_{i+1,1}(t)-x_{i,1}(t)$ is the headway between the $i$-th and $i+1$-th platoon leader, $p$ is the smoothing factor for the platoon in the back, and $t_{df},\;t_{db}$ are the forward and backward communication delays (which can be non-constant) between platoons.
 For the followers we apply the same equation \eqref{follower} as in the previous model.
 In particular, if the platoon size $N_m=1$ and $t_d=0$ for all $m$, \eqref{mp-ovm} becomes equivalent to the modified OVM with autonomous vehicles in \cite{zhu2018analysis}.

 \begin{remark} The proposed frame work can be applied to any general second order CF models and combined with control strategies such as delayed feedback control, CACC, MPC, etc. However, the main focus of this paper is to present a basic framework for multi-platoon CAVs, so we have kept the models as simple as possible with minimal parameters. \end{remark}